 6. Let the soil settle

 You'll need to give your raised bed a couple of weeks to settle before planting it.
 After this time, the soil may need topping up.

 What can I grow in raised beds?

-Pretty much any small to medium-sized plant can be grown in raised beds, but they are typically used for fruits and vegetables, or for flowers where extra height is desirable for viewing or maintenance.
+Pretty much any small to medium-sized plant can be grown in raised beds, but they are typically used for fruits and vegetables.
+There are of course lots of flower bed ideas to bring to life where extra height is desirable for viewing or maintenance.
 Consider growing the following:

 - Root vegetables such as carrots, parsnips and beetroot are ideal for growing in raised beds as you have greater control over the quality of soil, which should ideally be free from rocks to allow them to spread out.
 Potatoes also thrive in raised beds, as they like loose, well-drained soil.

 - Leafy greens such as cabbage, lettuce and spinach don't like water-logged soil, and raised beds offer better drainage than the ground.
 The height also makes it easier to keep an eye on them and harvest the leaves.

 - Crops with a long growing season, such as onions, are ideal for raised beds as the soil warms quicker than the ground, giving them a head start.
 They also like plenty of organic matter, which is easier to control in a bed.

 - Berry fruits such as strawberries and raspberries are easy to pick from raised beds.
 You may also find it easier to add netting to protect the fruit from birds.

 - Herbs are always useful for cooking and add scent to a bed.
 Some varieties make ideal companion plants; try teaming basil with tomatoes in a herb garden as they make a delightful culinary pairing in the kitchen while the basil wards off pests in the garden.